33 Things to Do in Minneapolis in Winter (2024)

 Theodore Wirth Regional Park has a variety of fat tire bike trails in Minneapolis that are also shared with snowshoers and hikers.

-You can also find more than 10 miles of trails at Murphy-Hanrehan Park Reserve in Savage, which is also a great place to spot wildlife and birds!
+You can also find more than 10 miles of trails at Murphy-Hanrehan Park Reserve in Savage, and Lebanon Hills has a variety of trails.

 Below you’ll find some of the best things to keep you busy during the winter months that won’t cost you any money.